Affiliate links on Android Authority may earn us a commission. Learn more.

 To use or not to use Burst Mode in photography?

 I am not a fan of “spraying and praying.”
 You should be able to compose an image without having to shoot a bunch of photos and hope one will turn out well.
-Most times, people end up with dozens of nearly identical images anyways.
+Most times, people end up with dozens of nearly identical photos anyways.
 In most cases, this means that if the first image was bad, all others will be too.
 What’s the point of wasting your energy and storage space?

 Don't avoid burst mode, just learn when to use it.
 Edgar Cervantes